More UK Punjabis 'seek alcohol support'

 Alcohol and mental healthcare

-The psychiatric nurse who cares for people at rock bottom (opens in Facebook Messenger)
+Read about the psychiatric nurse who cares for people at rock bottom (opens in Facebook Messenger), or visit BBC Asian Network on Facebook and click "Send Message".

 Talking about the issue openly was a good first step towards challenging cultural norms and tackling the problem head on, said Jasvir Singh, on BBC Radio 4's Thought for the Day programme.

-Note: Correction: This story originally said a BBC survey had suggested 27% of UK Punjabis had a family member with a drinking problem.
-This has been amended to reflect the fact this figure relates only to British Sikhs.